6 of the best coffee spots in and around Surfers Paradise

 A life-sized statue of Mr Bean, aka Rowan Atkinson, greets you on the outside, while Gary Atkinson, the chief bean brewer, serves you on the inside.
 He dishes up coffee made on Arabica beans with five per cent Robusta “for added morning punch”.
 Sweeten up your morning fix with one of the big flavoured cakes made on site by Gary’s wife.

 2. ESPL.
 Coffee Brewers

 Pair your beans with a hand-rolled French almond croissant baked a little more than an aromatic sniff away on the Isle of Capri.
-If you want an afternoon treat or a reason to slow down and tune in to the megastar surroundings, this place is for you.

 3. Stairwell Coffee

 Tucked away down Asian Alley, Stairwell is not much bigger than a cubby house but it boasts two winning elements: it serves up a wicked locally-roasted blend, Windomal, and pipes out soulful tunes alongside bootleg jazz.